WHOIGit/stingray-frame-viewer/DESIGN.md

 **Auth.** Bearer-token auth at a reverse proxy in front of the service.

 **Substrate migration.** When a shared imaging-instrument data substrate is ready to host Stingray bytes, the public URL contract does not change.
 The cache module is the migration surface; designing it with a clean interface is the only thing that needs to happen now to keep that migration cheap.

+**Structured logging.** One log line per request (video_id, frame_index, format, cache hit/miss, duration) — useful for understanding access patterns once the cache lands.

+**Open-`VideoCapture` LRU.** Seek time on uncompressed AVI grows linearly with `frame_index` (≈3 ms / frame on the sample file).
+A bounded LRU of open `VideoCapture` handles keyed by `media_path` would amortize this for sequential scrubbing.
+Not needed at prototype scale.